French rugby players 'well-behaved' say Edinburgh nightclub staff

 “I can confirm that there were no reported incidents to our security team and management in either venue during the night, and police have not asked to interview any Montpeliers staff.”

-A spokesman for Edinburgh Airport that a flight was grounded for about two hours.
+A spokesman for Edinburgh Airport said that a flight was grounded for about two hours.

 The flight was due to leave at 11am but did not take off until after 1pm on Monday, the spokesman said.